dmouscher/nomic/rules-3.md

 Political parties with eligible voter status lose their eligible voter status if the vote for the current revision of the proposed rule-change ends or if any of the above criteria cease to be fulfilled.

 Political parties with eligible voter status cast their vote when a member of said political party reacts to the current revision of the proposed rule change with the political party’s emoji sigil.
 More than one member of said political party may react to the same proposal with said emoji sigil, but no member may withdraw their react.
 The political party’s vote is the same as all of its members’.

+## 308

+This proposal seeks to introduce a system of economy into the Nomic Game.
+The proposed unit of currency would be a Blemflarck or BF for short.
+All players would start with 20 Blemflarcks.
+Players gain 5 Blemflarcks when they vote on a proposal for the first time on a given turn of play.
+A player can attempt to give Blemflarcks to another player by declaring their intention in actions.
+This either needs to be accepted or declined by the receiving player before the end of the current turn of play.
+If the receiving player does not respond before the end of the turn, it is treated as a rejection.
+An action that would lead to a negative balance of Blemflarck is blocked automatically.